getsentry/sentry-capacitor/CONTRIBUTING.md

 ## Updating Sentry Native packages

+### Android

+- Go to android/build.gradle and update the version of `io.sentry:sentry-android`.

 ### iOS

 - Basically you'll need to edit SentryCapacitor.podspec and ios/Porfile updating the Sentry dependency and validate it on one of the examples apps on this project.